Your Guide to Southern Idaho’s Winter Wonders

 Cat Skiing at Soldier Mountain

 The Trinities Mountains and the area around Fairfield offer miles and miles of snowmobiling possibilities.
 If you’re looking for things to do in Twin Falls, the Diamondfield Jack area south of the city has more than 200 miles of groomed and marked trails of Sawtooth National Forest and Bureau of Land Management land.
 The trails are easily accessible by I-84.
 Mount Harrison, located near Pomerelle Ski Resort and accessed by Howell Canyon, features incredible panoramic views of the valley below and reliably deep powder.
+Of course, you can always go off-trail — there are plenty of places to play along all those groomed trails!
 But don’t worry about competing for space: Only 3,500 snowmobiles are registered in Southern Idaho each year, which means you’ll have plenty of room to roam.

 Chasing Powder at Pomerelle